Login

 This Report for the Scottish Highlands was issued at

-:: Glencoe Sledge Park
+:: Glencoe Snow Sledge Park

-The sledge park remains full length and full width and is complimentary with any chairlift or ski pass.
-The Plateau Cafe is open daily (weather permitting) until 3pm.
-If going sledging is recommended to arrive by 2pm to get a reasonable length of time on the mountain.
-The magic carpet is available for general use for novice skiers / boarders subject to space required by ski school.
+The Access Chair is open daily from 9am.
+Sledging is available at the Plateau Cafe and is complimentary with a chairlift ticket.
+The Plateau Cafe on the mountain is open daily (weather permitting) from 10am until 3pm.
+If going sledging it is recommended to arrive by 2.45pm at the latest to get a reasonable length of time on the mountain, as the last chair down is 4.30pm.

 :: England Club Fields